J2Macwilliams/J2Macwilliams/README.md

 Ever Curious to learn, I'm a Problem Solver, Developer, and Teammate!

-*Currently, working on a GraphQL project.*
+*Currently, working on a learning AWS serverless & ASP.NET*

 I'm excited about future opportunities to develop scalable impactful applications and work on amazing teams.